mvsde/website/content/blog/2022-07-31-bye-bye-man-hello-eins.md

 ## A solution

 Language is what we the people speak and write, not what a random _Council for German Orthography_ or _Association for the German Language_ deem “correct” German.
-As long as others understand what we say (i.e., the language actually works as a means of communication), we can do whatever we want.
+As long as others understand what we say (the language actually works as a means of communication), we can do whatever we want.

 Why search for weird alternatives if we could turn to English once again and just use the literal translation of _one_{lang=en translate=no} (as in the translation for the numeral).